nathankot/nathankot.github.io/source/_posts/2013-09-05-modding-the-happy-hacking-keyboard.markdown

-and try to hack all the hardware together, but [after finding this post on Geekhack][geekhack] I decided against risking my precious as a guinea pig for my first ever hardware mod, instead I purchased a complete board from a guy who goes by **hasu** on GeekHack.
+and try to hack all the hardware together, but [after finding this post on Geekhack][geekhack] I decided against risking my precious as a guinea pig for my first ever hardware mod, instead I purchased a complete board from a guy who goes by **hasu on GeekHack**.
 If you would like a more detailed guide about how to build this mod yourself, [Grumpy Lemming's guide][grumpy] is a really good start.

 Installation was surprisingly easy using Hasu's board.
-Everything was in the right place - the board has a hole for the screw in the same spot as the original and bolts on securely.
+Everything was in the right place - the board has a hole for the screw in the same spot as the original board.
 He even made use of the dip switch location to expose the bootloader reset button!

 {% img /images/posts/hhkb-1.jpg 600 Hasu's Controller Board %}